The Canadian Association of Journalists (CAJ) is pleased to announce the recipients of the 2020 CAJ Awards for outstanding investigative journalism.

 Journalists continue to produce striking, important, and meaningful work that educates, informs, exposes, uncovers, affects change, and makes our communities better places to live.
 The CAJ is proud to play a role in recognizing the best of this work on an annual basis.

-The Canadian Association of Journalists is a professional organization with about 700 members across Canada.
+The Canadian Association of Journalists is a professional organization with over 900 members across Canada.
 The CAJ’s primary roles are public-interest advocacy work and professional development for its members.

 For further information: